ZOUKaifeng/FacialExpressionGeneration/README.md

 #### 3.1.3 Noise removal
-Since our model is based on VAE, it generates smoother sequences compared to the original data.
+Since our model is based on VAE, it generates smoother sequences (right) compared to the original data (left).

    <img  src="Results/gif/noise_removal.gif"  />